-In 2016 UNECE amended the Vienna Convention with guidelines to allow automated vehicles on roads.
-This opened the door to the testing of autonomous vehicles on public roads, which is taking place through regulatory agencies in various countries.
+Automated vehicle standards In 2016 UNECE amended the Vienna Convention with guidelines to allow AV on roads.
+This opened the door to the testing of CAVs on public roads, which is taking place through regulatory agencies in various countries.

-- In the U.K., the Centre for Connected and Autonomous Vehicles (CAV) has been created by the government to work on legislation to allow testing on motorways in the country.
-The organization has funded some 200 initiatives to work collaboratively on projects to streamline the advent of autonomous mobility. - Germany enacted the Autonomous Vehicle Bill in 2017-an update of the country's Road Traffic Act to define the requirements for highly and fully automated vehicles.
-The legislation addresses issues like the definitions of automated vehicles, how those vehicles must comply with traffic laws, and how the vehicles will interact with human-driven vehicles.

-- France announced in 2018 that it would create legislation to allow the testing of autonomous cars on public roads by 2019, with a goal of "highly automated vehicles" operating by 2022. - Spain has made the city of Barcelona a testing ground for autonomous mobility and is working with private technology Mobileye to launch a fleet of 5,000 vehicles.
+- In the United Kingdom (UK), the Centre for CAV has been created by the government to work on legislation to allow testing on motorways in the country.
+The organization has funded some 200 initiatives to work collaboratively on projects to streamline the advent of automated mobility. - Germany enacted the Autonomous Vehicle Bill in 2017-an update of the country's Road Traffic Act to define the requirements for highly and fully automated vehicles.
+The legislation addresses issues like the definitions of automated vehicles, how those vehicles must comply with traffic laws, and how the vehicles will interact with human-driven vehicles. - France announced in 2018 that it would create legislation to allow the testing of AV on public roads by 2019, with a goal of 'highly CAVs' operating by 2022. - Spain has made the city of Barcelona a testing ground for automated mobility and is working with private technology Mobileye to launch a fleet of 5000 vehicles.